-Closing campfires will consist of skits, camp competitions, awards, and a slideshow of the week's fun.
-Parents and families are invited to attend closing dinner and enjoy our Survivor Show conclusion to learn the fate of our Camp Euchee.
+Closing Campfire will consist of skits, camp competitions, Awards and Accolades for those who might have earned camp awards, followed by a slideshow of the week's fun.
+The King and Queen have invited all Parents and families to attend the Royal Feast and to enjoy our Closing Campfire Show.
 Meal tickets are sold at the Trading Post for \$5 each.